 When To Plant Parsley Seeds

-Since parsley doesn’t mind the cold, you can start sowing parsley seeds directly into your garden 4-6 weeks before your average last frost date, or as soon as the soil can be worked in the spring.
+Since it is cold hardy, and won’t be harmed by frost, you can start sowing parsley seeds directly into your garden 4-6 weeks before your average last frost date, or as soon as the soil can be worked in early spring.

-Parsley is cold hardy, so the seedlings won’t be killed by frost.
-If you’d rather start them inside, parsley seeds should be planted indoors 6-8 weeks before your average last frost date.
+If you plan to start them inside, you should be plant them 6-8 weeks before your average last frost date.

 How To Plant Parsley Seeds Step-By-Step